A storm was coming.

 “Oh, yeah,” Rick replied.
 “Now more than ever.”

 Residents of Somerset had their own suspicions and opinions about what was unleashed on them.
-Some thought the raptors were intentionally mutated in a lab, created for the sole purpose of being used as a weapon of war, while others believed that they were released on the human population as a terrorist attack by an anonymous terrorist group because they hated Indiana and the people who lived there.
+Some thought the raptors were intentionally mutated in a lab, created as a weapon of war, while others believed they were released on the human population as a terrorist attack by an anonymous terrorist group because they hated Indiana and the people who lived there.
 Old Man Givens over at the dusty general store shared his view with anyone who would lend him an ear, swearing that the critters that had wreaked havoc upon Somerset and South Bend had come from Area 51 and nobody nowhere was going to change his mind about that.

 Nor would they ever be given the opportunity to find out because there would be no information available anywhere about their existence, not a shred of evidence or proof would be left behind.

-Within an hour of the storm ending, military trucks and jeeps were sent out into the communities to collect all of the dead animals, threatening homeowners and residents with violence if they dared to conceal one in order to prove to the outside world that what the people of Somerset were saying about the storm was true.
+Within an hour of the storm ending, military trucks and jeeps were sent out into the communities to collect all the dead animals, threatening homeowners and residents with violence if they dared to conceal one in order to prove to the outside world that what the people of Somerset were saying about the storm was true.
 They also confiscated phones, erasing their memory cards and destroying all photos taken by curious and bewildered townsfolk.
-No one wanted to willingly comply, but when a military man dressed in full uniform carrying an assault rifle speaks, people tend to listen.
+No one wanted to comply voluntarily.
+But when a military man dressed in full uniform carrying an assault rifle speaks, people listen.

 “Other than the ones in the fire, are there any others on the premises or in your personal possession?” the Commander asked.